-Yuke has been in the business since 1996 and says, “If I do use a foreclosure, I explain why I used it.
+"If I do use a foreclosure, I explain why I used it.
 I say it’s not a good comp and don’t give it a lot of weight."
 He continues, foreclosures do not represent market value, and we can always find regular sales to incorporate into appraisals.
 "If there are only foreclosures in an area, then that affects the market because it becomes the value."

 Foreclosures Make HOAs Vulnerable

 If there aren’t any regular transactions, then you may be stuck.
 Condo developments can be a problem, especially if the only sales have been short sales or foreclosures.
 According to Yuke and Associates, those are the best comps for that development because they are the only comps available.

 Foreclosures Weaken Nearby Prices

-Although some studies show that neighborhoods with high foreclosure numbers see a drop of 1 percent in value, the value drop is not always due to the number of foreclosures.
-Often, falling prices are due to buyers’ perception of the area, coupled with the previous owner’s extreme neglect of the property.
+Although some studies show that neighborhoods with high foreclosure numbers see a drop of 1% in home value, the value drop is not always due to the number of foreclosures.
+Often, falling prices come from buyers' perception of the area, coupled with the previous owner's extreme neglect of the property.

 Some foreclosure sales appear to self-perpetuate.
 As soon as one homeowner goes into default, others nearby seem to follow.
 If the owner in default is evicted or abandons the property, the deserted home falls into disrepair.
 Homes with no curb appeal that need significant repairs do not sell for market value.